jesmanto/gademo/README.md

     });

     ```
-## Writing Your First Github Action Workflow
+## Writing Your First Github Action Workflow to Test the Application
 - Create a new directory called `.github`
     ```
     mkdir .github